Main Content

 • Preprocesses the data using the custom function preprocessMiniBatch defined at the end of this example.
 The custom function concatenates the image data into a numeric array, rescales the image between 0 and 1, and calculates the average of the batch of images.
 The function returns the rescaled batch of images and the average image.

-• Apply the preprocessing function in the background using by setting the PreprocessingEnvironment property to "background".
+• Apply the preprocessing function in the background by setting the PreprocessingEnvironment property to "background".
 You can preprocess your data in the background if your preprocessing function is supported for a thread-based environment.

 • Do not convert the mini-batch output variables to a dlarray.